Tax returns of Donald Trump: Trump v. Vance

 On remand to the District Court, Trump's attorneys argued that the subpoena was "wildly overbroad" and issued in bad faith.
 On August 20, 2020, Judge Marrero rejected this argument, again ordering that Trump's tax returns be turned over to prosecutors.
 Trump's attorneys immediately requested an emergency stay, which Marrero denied.
 The U.S. Court of Appeals for the Second Circuit granted a stay to Trump on September 1, 2020, and oral argument before that court was held on September 25, 2020.
 During the hearing, the three judges appeared skeptical of Trump's central argument that the subpoena constituted an overbroad "fishing expedition."
 On October 7, 2020, the Second Circuit Court ruled in favor of Vance, but stayed enforcement to allow time for Trump's lawyers to file an emergency application with the Supreme Court six days later.
 This requested a stay of the appeals court decision pending a hearing by the Supreme Court.
 On February 22, 2021, the Supreme Court denied the stay request, clearing the path for Trump's tax records as well as other records to be released to prosecutors for review by a grand jury.

 Within hours of the Supreme Court's ruling, Mazars handed over to Vance millions of pages of documents containing Trump's tax returns from January 2011 to August 2019, as well as financial statements, engagement agreements, documents relating to the preparation and review of tax returns, and work papers and communications related to the tax returns.
 By March 19, 2021, Trump's former personal lawyer Michael Cohen had met eight times with investigators for the Manhattan district attorney to cooperate with their inquiry.

 In a separate action, on February 19, 2021, the Manhattan district attorney's office subpoenaed the New York City Tax Commission, suggesting it sought to examine the real estate values Trump had claimed related to his property taxes.

+Lawsuit against the Internal Revenue Service

+On January 29, 2026, Donald Trump, Eric Trump, Donald Trump Jr. and the Trump Organization sued the IRS for $10 billion.
+The plaintiffs said that Littlejohn's leaks in 2018 and 2020 had caused them "reputational and financial harm, public embarrassment, unfairly tarnished their business reputations, portrayed them in a false light, and negatively affected President Trump, and the other Plaintiffs' public standing."
+In May 2026, as a part of a settlement, a new "Anti-Weaponization Fund" was announced, setting aside $1.776 billion of public funds to distribute to allies of Donald Trump who claimed to be victims of federal "weaponization and lawfare”.
+Democrats, as well as outgoing GOP senator Bill Cassidy, called it a slush fund.
+Acting U.S. Attorney General Todd Blanche, former personal lawyer for Trump, provided a brief addendum to the settlement saying that the IRS could never again pursue unpaid taxes from Trump's family or perform audits on the Trump family.